tamanna1809/Campus-FixIt/README.md

     "remarks": "Technician assigned" // Optional
   }
   ```
-- **Description**: Updates the status of a specific issue and optionally adds admin remarks.
+- **Description**: Updates the status of a specific issue and optionally adds admin remarks as well.